 Czech Open-Air Museums

 Conservationists are trying to preserve these national monuments.
-Some of the monuments are kept in museums, while some remain outdoors.
+Some monuments are kept in museums, while some remain outdoors.
 These buildings reveal the past lives of village inhabitants, the ordinary people.
 They were farmers who were used to doing everything by themselves.
 Typical activities included baking bread in a stone stove, making pottery and other crafts, carpentry, blacksmithing , weaving, and more.
 The lives of our ancestors comes back alive in these places, as visitors can also try these crafts themselves.
 Buildings often also contain expositions about folk culture.

 The houses were made out of available materials in the surrounding region.
 The foundations were mostly created out of stones or non-absorbent wood, such as oak.
 The walls of some houses were built out of clay, as bricks or as a solid construction, or out of wood, where the wooden beams were laid over themselves in log or timber style, or in vertical, horizontal, and oblique beams forming a load-bearing structure, which was filled in with clay, as with a frame house.
 Some houses were covered with plaster, which could be decorated with paint in miscellaneous ways.
-The houses in the villages usually had a certain type of a layout.
+The houses in the villages usually had a certain type of layout.

 Open-air museum in Roznov pod Radhostem – Valasske (Wallachian) museum